beatriceparodi/ngsSim-simulation/README.md

 `-GL` specify the genotype likelihood model that you are interested in.
 In this case, we are going to use SAMtools, with `-GL1`

-2. Before running the analyses remember to unzip the files that you want to use (in my case the file with the whole population) with `gunzip`:
+2. Before running the analyses remember to unzip the files that you want to use (for instance,I'm going to use the whole population) with `gunzip`:

 `gunzip Data/pop.glf.gz`

+and then we can calculate the genotype probabilities.
+In this specific case, since we need a binary file for the PCA, we must specify `-doGeno32`.
+So the command line will be:

-`$ANGSD/angsd -P 3 -b Data/pop.glf -ref Data/ref.fasta.fai -out results/all  -r chrSIM:1-100 -GL 1 -doMajorMinor 1 -doMaf 1 -doGeno 1 -doPost 1`
+`$ANGSD/angsd -glf Data/pop.glf -fai Data/ref.fasta.fai -out results/all -nInd 30 -r chrSIM:1-100 -doMajorMinor 1 -doMaf 1 -doGeno 32 -doPost 1`

+## sites that are actually variable in our sample SNP calling
+difference in na single DNA nucleotide (for instance, a replacement of a base with another) `$ANGSD/angsd -glf Data/pop.glf -fai Data/ref.fasta.fai -out SNP/SNPall -nInd 30 -r chrSIM:1-100 -doMajorMinor 1 -doMaf 1 -SNP_pval 1e-3 -doGeno 32 -doPost 1`

+You can use the command `-r` if you want to filter the data.
+In my case I am only analysing chromosome 1-100

+3. ngsCovar will allow us to estimate the covariance matrix between individuals based on genotypes probabilities.
+Since the data are simulated, I am not using any filter, and I can type the initial number of sites (NSITES=10000).

+`$NGSTOOLS/ngsPopGen/ngsCovar -probfile results/ALL.geno -outfile results/matrix.covar -nind 30 -nsites 10000 -call 0 -norm 0 &> /dev/null`

+####with SNP
+Since we performed a SNP calling, how many sites we are taking into consideration after that?(581 in my case).
+We can see it with these commands
+`less -S SNP/SNPall.mafs.gz`
+`N_SITES=`zcat SNP/SNPall.mafs.gz | tail -n+2 | wc -l``
+`echo $N_SITES`

+Then we can run the matrix calculation

+`$NGSTOOLS/ngsPopGen/ngsCovar -probfile SNP/SNPall.geno -outfile SNP/SNPmatrix.covar -nind 30 -nsites $N_SITES -call 0 -norm 0 &> /dev/null`

+Here,looking at the outup, we can see a NxN symmetric matrix with N individials

+4. Now that we have our covariance matrix, we can use the command `Rscript` to perform a PCA plot in R directly from our terminal.
+With the following commands, we are going to transform our matrix into a canonical form, then create a cluster file (.clst) and plot the results.

+`Rscript -e 'write.table(cbind(seq(1,30),rep(1,30),c(rep("POP1",10),rep("POP2",10),rep("POP3",10))), row.names=F, sep=" ", col.names=c("FID","IID","CLUSTER"), file="results/ALL.clst", quote=F)'`

+`Rscript $NGSTOOLS/Scripts/plotPCA.R -i results/matrix.covar -c 1-2 -a results/ALL.clst -o results/ALL.pca.pdf`

+`evince results/ALL.pca.pdf`
+##SNP calling changing the files name

+5. Here our plot without filters![ALL.pca.pdf]
+Here the plot with the SNP calling ![SNPALL.pca.pdf]